fResult/Just-CI-CD/labs/04_unit_test_automation/README.md

     ```

     We can now reference this persistent volume claim by its name `pipelinerun-pvc` when creating workspaces for your Tekton tasks.

+## Available Scripts

+1. Add the flake8 Task

+    We are going to use `flake8` to lint our code.\
+    Luckily, there is it in the Tekton Catalogue.\
+    So, we can install by this command:

+    ```console
+    ➜ tkn hub install task flake8
+    Task flake8(0.1) installed in default namespace
+    ```